ajvengo/ews/README.md

 ### What is this repository for? ###

-* It is a sample of HTTP client and server made asynchronous using Boost.Asio
+* It is a sample of HTTP client and server made asynchronous using Boost.Asio.
-* Server is able to serve 8k connections per second on Linux
+* Server is able to serve 10k connections per second.
-* Stress test client included
-* To get list of executable options use "-h" or "--help"

 ### How do I get set up? ###

-* Use CMake 3.0.0+, installer link: https://cmake.org/download
+* Use CMake 3.8+
-* For VS 2015: run configure.cmd from build/vs2015 directory
-* For VS 2013: run configure.cmd from build/vs2013 directory
+* Unpack sources
-* For VS 2010: run configure.cmd from build/vs2010 directory
+* For VS 2017: run configure.cmd from vs2017 directory
-* For Linux: run build.sh from build/linux directory
+* For Linux: run build.sh from linux directory
- * Under Linux apropriate file descriptors limits must be set using "ulimit -n 10000" before starting EWS server
 * Binaries will be created in "bin" directory
+* Under Linux apropriate file descriptors limits must be set using "ulimit -n fd_limit_number" before starting EWS server